0xadri/notes-js/__intrvw_qs_01_javascript.md

 ## Can you use ...args in regular functions?

-Yes — you can use rest parameters `...args` with regular functions (not just arrow functions).
+Yes — you can use rest parameters `...args` with regular functions AND arrow functions.

 `...args` was introduced in ES6 (2015).